California wildfire traps campers in national forest

+The Fresno Fire Department tweeted late Saturday night that 63 people were rescued from the campground by military helicopters and that two of them were severely injured, 10 were moderately injured and 51 others had minor or no injuries.

-The Madera County Sheriff’s Department said about 150 people were at the campground, ABC30 in Fresno reported.
+The Madera County Sheriff’s Department said in a tweet earlier Saturday that about 150 people were at the campground’s boat launch, and 10 of them were injured.
+“All are safe at this time,” the department tweeted.

+Officers also were evacuating Beasore Meadows. a large ranch in the Sierra National Forest, on Saturday night, the department tweeted.

+The Sacramento Bee reported that agencies were coordinating an aircraft rescue for crews to come and safely evacuate them.

 Tune said the campers were told to shelter in place until fire crews, aided by water-dropping aircraft, could gain access to the site.
 Tune said he didn’t know how close the fire was burning to the campsite.